Odrian/nixos-config/README.md

 My config for nixos

-You probably want to change my username (catadrian) to yours everywhere.
-Currently I don't know how to fix this
+You probably want to change my username (catadrian) to yours in ./configuration.nix ./system/defaults.nix ./system/system.nix

 # Setup